The Province of Ontario has 15 different types of drivers licences to which demerit points are applied.

-Ontario Demerit Points.com explains the relationship between demerit points and the insurance implications of a traffic ticket on your drivers licence.
+Ontario Demerit Points.com explains the affects of demerit points and the relationship between demerit points and the insurance implications of a traffic ticket.

 - New York State